vlad88sv/cloudant-backup/README.md

 # cloudant-backup

-The scripts in this repo can export (dump) and import all DBs from a Cloudant-based database: CouchDB, PouchDB, BigCouch.
+The Python scripts in this repo can export and import all DBs from a Cloudant-based database: CouchDB, PouchDB, BigCouch.

+## Features
+- Based on the official [Cloudant Python lib](https://github.com/cloudant/python-cloudant)
+- Exports ALL databases
+- Exports everythin into a single compressed ZIP file
+- Supports any attachments (export/import) without issues
+- Fast import: multithreaded bulk_docs processs
+- Convenient: few dependencies, singles files

-# Requirements
+## Requirements
 This script requires `Python` >= 3.5, `pip3`, `cloudant` python lib.

 Pip3: `python3 -m ensurepip`